If you made any changes in Pure these will be visible here soon.

 Research interests

-Sophie van Balen (MA) is PhD researcher at Erasmus School of Philosophy and Lecturer Humanities at Erasmus University College.
-She also is head of programme at philosophical café Felix & Sofie in Amsterdam and regularly moderates (public) philosophical conversations.
+Sophie van Balen (MA) is PhD candidate at Erasmus School of Philosophy.
+She is also PhD Council chair at OZSW (Dutch Research School of Philosophy) and editor/moderator at philosophical café Felix & Sofie.

-Together with dr. Irene van Oorschot and Maaike van Papeveld (MA), Sophie van Balen furthermore works on the societal research project ‘Voel je het veranderen?’ into the citizen experiences of a changing climate in the city of Rotterdam which received funding from Rotterdams Weerwoord.
+Together with dr. Irene van Oorschot and Maaike van Papeveld (MA), Sophie van Balen designed and worked on the societal research project ‘Voel je het veranderen?’ into the citizen experiences of a changing climate in the city of Rotterdam in 2021-2022 which received funding from Rotterdams Weerwoord.
 In 2019, Sophie van Balen co-organised the fourth biennial conference in Performance Philosophy ‘Between Institution and Intoxication: How does Performance Philosophy Intervene?’ and was guest-editor together with Ricarda Franzen (UvA) for the subsequent journal issue.

-She taught many courses in political philosophy and climate philosophy, among which recently: Contemporary Challenges (guest lecture), Close Reading bell hooks (coordination & teaching), Contemporary Political Philosophy, Climate Crisis, Feminist Philosophy.
+She taught many courses in political philosophy and climate philosophy, among which recently: Contemporary Challenges (guest lectures), Close Reading bell hooks (coordination & teaching), Contemporary Political Philosophy (lecture, PBLs), Climate Crisis (PBLs), Feminist Philosophy (PBLs), and Public Philosophy (seminar).

 Expertise related to UN Sustainable Development Goals